Running in the heat and humidity of the summer can be dangerous, but with these tips, you can train safely all summer long.

 Running in hot weather isn’t bad.
 But being dumb or lazy about it can be bad.
 Especially when you aren’t adapted to the heat.
 When it’s extra hot out, you sweat more, which can lead to dehydration faster.
 And dehydration can go very bad very quickly.
 You need to carry fluids (see tip #1!).
 There are some important things to consider when you’re ready to run in the heat, which I share more about below.

 Heat and/or humidity, simply put, make running harder.
 Both elements tax the body and, combined, they especially tax the body, increasing your heart rate more quickly.

 That means your heart is beating harder for the same pace you’d run in cooler temps.
 And that means your run will feel harder and/or you won’t be able to hit your normal paces.
-Tommy quickly learned this in February when we visited Palm Beach, Florida, right after he took up running.
+Tommy quickly learned this last February when we visited Palm Beach, Florida, right after he took up running.
 (Later that summer he ran his first half marathon!)

 Here’s everything I employ when running in the summer to stay safe and a little more sane!

 10 tips to not hate life running in the heat

 1. Carry fluids